-(Wappalyzer – Add-On For Firefox & Chrome Browser)
+(Wappalyzer – Add-On For Firefox / Chrome Web Browser)

-If you browse the net using either Firefox or Google Chrome and want to be able to tell if the sites that you are visiting use WordPress, then Wappalyzer is a very useful extension for your browser.
+If you browse the net using either Firefox or Google Chrome and want to be able to tell if the sites that you are visiting are WordPress sites, then Wappalyzer is a very useful extension to install on your web browser.

-Wappalyzer helps you identify what software is installed in the sites you are visiting.
+Wappalyzer tells you what software is installed in the sites while you are browsing.

 According to their website …

-After installing Wappalyzer, icons will display in your browser, in the URL field allowing you to see which software is being used by the sites you visit …
+After installing Wappalyzer, icons will show up in your browser menu, in the URL field allowing you to see which technologies are installed on the sites you are visiting …

-If you see the WordPress icon showing on your browser menu (as shown in the screenshot above), then the site has been built with WordPress.
+If you see the WordPress icon showing on the browser menu (as shown in the screen shot above), then the site has been built with WordPress.